jonathanperret/paysage/README.md

 ========
 #### Server, Playground, Editor(s)
 The **Paysage server** is a NodeJs / Express app that listen to the programmer page and send code to the renderer using socket.io.
-A Python implementation would be interesting for easy local installation.
+A Python (re)implementation would be interesting for easy local installation.

 The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js.
 Each code object is run as one separated Processing.js instance.